 To request academic accommodations, you must complete the following steps:

-2. Schedule an appointment with the assistant director of disability services by calling 781.891.2004 during the first four weeks of classes, or soon after diagnosis, to request academic accommodations.
-During the appointment, an academic accommodation form will be completed indicating the approved accommodations, modifications, and/or auxiliary aids for that semester.
+2. Schedule an appointment with the office of disability services by calling 781.891.2004 during the first four weeks of classes, or soon after diagnosis, to request academic accommodations.
+During the appointment, an academic accommodation plan will be completed indicating the approved accommodations, modifications, and/or auxiliary aids for that semester.
 It must be signed by both parties.
 You must repeat this process each semester for which you would like to receive academic accommodations.

 4. If instructors have questions or concerns about the awarded academic accommodations, you are responsible for immediately contacting the assistant director of disability services to resolve the issue.

-5. An academic accommodation letter applies for the entire semester indicated, but may not be used after the conclusion of the semester.
-If you need assistance, please contact the assistant director of disability services at 781.891.2004 or you can email the associate director, Stephanie Brodeur at firstname.lastname@example.org.
+5. An academic accommodation plan applies for the entire semester indicated, but may not be used after the conclusion of the semester.
+If you need assistance, please contact the office of disability services at 781.891.2004 or you can email the associate director, Stephanie Brodeur at firstname.lastname@example.org.

 Types of Academic Accommodations